Sterbeed/Sterbeed/README.md

 - Java
 ----------------------
 Ill be posting my progress here
+You can find the code in the out folder

 Java - Slotmachine is a slot machine game where I test of the randomize syntax - Still being worked on!